influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - To successfully restore a backup, use copy when a rename spans volumes.
 - Disable use of jsonnet with `/api/v2/templates/apply`.
 - Ensure that updating a check (`/checks/{checkID}`) does not require an owner ID.
+- Remove NATS for scraper processing.
+  - ``nats-port`` and ``nats-max-payload-bytes`` flags have been deprecated.
+  -  NATS is no longer embedded in InfluxDB.
+Because InfluxDB no longer requires a port for NATS, port conflct issues are reduced.

 ## v2.1.1 [2021-11-08]